Extraordinary Attorney Woo: Impact

 The show became a cultural phenomenon in South Korea and sparked a number of trends.
 Due to its global success, including becoming the sixth most-viewed non-English drama of all time on Netflix, the series is considered one of the K-dramas spreading the so-called Korean wave internationally.
 Gimbap sales saw a drastic surge globally, which has been attributed to it being Young-woo's favorite food.
-The 500-year-old hackberry tree featured in the drama was designated a natural monument by the Cultural Heritage Administration after reportedly receiving a surge in daily visitors.
+The 500-year-old hackberry tree in Changwon featured in episodes 7 and 8 was designated a natural monument by the Cultural Heritage Administration after reportedly receiving a surge in daily visitors.
 The show has also contributed to an increase in the number of female protagonists in Korean dramas.
 Bloomberg reported that boosted by the instant success of the drama, its production company AStory's stock increased by 82%.

 According to Good Data Corporation, the series ranked first in TV-OTT Drama Buzzworthiness for seven consecutive weeks, from the second to the last week of broadcasting.